 In the past Neil’s practice covered a broad range of Commercial matters which included experience of Inheritance Act claims, challenges to Wills and advising on the construction of Wills together with advising as to the appropriate settlement of Estates.
 Having previously spent many years on the Attorney General List advising the BIS (former DBERR) on insolvency matters and matters relating to criminal prosecutions under the Insolvency Act he used this experience in the commercial context appearing in winding up proceedings before the Companies Court, appearing on behalf of both petitioning / substituted creditors and supporting creditors.

 Neil strives to deliver both to his professional and lay clients and prides himself on his ability to build a good rapport with those whom he represents.
 He has had exposure to a wide variety of court and tribunal work, which has provided him with a strong practical base and substantial advocacy experience as well as a wealth of financial and commercial experience.
 He uses the variety of skills he has acquired to identify and focus on key issues in order to provide realistic, objective and “commercially-sensitive” advice across a wide spectrum of cases.

 Adopting a no-nonsense, common sense approach Neil is a firm believer in a professional, clear and practical approach and getting direct to the heart of the matter, both in conferences and at Court.
-Thus, he likes to adopt a "hands-on” approach to cases both pre and post-issue by arranging conferences with clients (both professional and lay clients) early to discuss matters such as the merits of the case, to assess the credibility of witnesses and to offer practical advice on how the case should progress, in particular procedures and evidence.
+Thus, he likes to adopt a proactive approach to cases both pre and post-issue by arranging conferences with clients (both professional and lay) early to discuss matters such as the merits of the case, to assess the credibility of witnesses and to offer practical advice on how the case should progress.

 Neil is also fully qualified in obtaining instructions, providing advice and going to court on a Direct Access basis.